soyjuanmacias/bishop/README.md

 ```

-As our `drivers` API doesn't have any images, we are going to display the `url`
+As our `drivers` API doesn't have any images, we are going to display in
-for their wikipedia sites.
+`image` field the url for their wikipedia sites.

 ## Tips
 - You can check API response structure in the root url provided or: